 I’m Paige.
 Or P. Either’s fine.

 I have two adorable, I mean, for reals adorable, little men.
-Jude is two and Elliot is four.
+Jude is four and Elliot is six.
 They are often hilarious, and my highest of highs and lowest of crushing lows, come as a result of being their mama.
 Thank God that His mercies are new every morning.
 Or I’d be screwed.
 And my kids would hate me.

 My hope for this space is that you leave here with a lot of truth and honesty about life, longing, faith and doubt, dirty houses and fit-throwing kids, mothering and “wifedom”, my failures and shortcomings, and still some successes.
 I plan to cover you with a deluge of grace, hope and victory, and the freedom to fail with me.
 All the while giving you the empowerment to continue getting back up and trying again.